msoumik78/central-monitoring-service/README.md

 # Functionality (Central monitoring service)
-This repo contains a spring-boot which listens to NATS messages at 2 dedicated topics/subjects and process them to judge if they are beyond a certain threhold.
+This repo contains a spring-boot which listens to NATS messages at 2 dedicated topics/subjects and process them to judge if they are beyond a certain threshold.

 # Technical details and Pre-requisites
-- Written using Spring Boot framework and comprising multiple modules
+- Written using Spring Boot framework
 - Needs to have the Docker desktop running with Nats server running as a docker container
 - Also the other project warehouse-service should be running